roldanunne/FaceTweets/README.md

 ### Installation:
   1. Clone the git project to your local machine: `git clone https://github.com/roldanunne/FaceTweets.git`
-  2. Change 'base_url' at folder 'application/bootstrap.php' (depending on your structure):
+  2. Change 'base_url' at folder 'application/bootstrap.php' (depending on your structure) eg.
 	    'base_url'   => '/facetweets/',
-  3. Rewrite '.htaccess' (depending on your structure):
+  3. Rewrite '.htaccess' (depending on your structure) eg.
       RewriteBase /facetweets/
   4. Import corporatekeys.sql in your database
   5. Modify the 'application/config/database.php' to suit your needs